Nikita Koloff: Feud with The Four Horsemen (1986–1987)

 In October 1986, Magnum T. A. was involved in a career-ending car accident.
 Dusty Rhodes saw an alternate opportunity.
 The Soviet Premier Mikhail Gorbachev had been growing in popularity throughout the country with his political reform of Glasnost and Perestroika.
 The era of evil Russian heels was coming to an end.
 Rhodes decided to strike while the iron was hot, booking Koloff to become a face and his greatest ally against The Four Horsemen.
 The historic moment took place on October 24 in Charlotte, North Carolina.
 Rhodes needed a partner to take on Ole Anderson and J. J. Dillon in a cage match.
 The fans in Charlotte erupted when Koloff entered the cage to help Rhodes.
 Koloff stated that even though he and Magnum T. A. had a bitter rivalry, T.A. had earned his respect, and that Nikita would work to earn the respect of the American people.
 This evening established Koloff as one of the top faces in the NWA.

 Immediately after his face turn, Koloff resumed his quest for Ric Flair's NWA World Title and came very close to winning it on several occasions.
 Flair's Four Horsemen comrades bailed him out almost every time.
 The two fought to a double disqualification at StarrCade '86 on November 26.
 After StarrCade, Koloff was firmly established as one of the NWA's most popular stars.
-On 1987, Krusher, who left the NWA for the World Wrestling Federation, asked Koloff to join him.
+In 1987, Krusher, who left the NWA for the World Wrestling Federation, asked Koloff to join him.
 However, Koloff declined the offer because he felt loyalty to the promotion and he didn't want to start a new gimmick.